Current Principal Investigators

 Department of Political Science, Stanford University

 Shanto Iyengar holds a joint appointment as the Harry and Norman Chandler Chair in Communication and Professor of Political Science at Stanford University.
-His areas of expertise include the news media, public opinion, and political campaigns.
+He is also a senior fellow (by courtesy) at the Hoover Institution.
+His areas of expertise include the news media and mass communication, public opinion, and political campaigns.
 He is the author of Media Politics: A Citizen’s Guide (Norton, 2015); News That Matters (University of Chicago Press, 1987, 2010), Is Anyone Responsible?
 (University of Chicago Press, 1991), The Media Game: American Politics in the Television Age (Macmillan, 1993), Explorations in Political Psychology (Duke University Press, 1995), and Going Negative (Free Press, 1995).